-The Adams Class Veterans Association (ACVA) is an IRS registered 501(c)(3) Charitable Organization.
+The Adams Class Veterans Association (ACVA) is no longer an IRS registered 501(c)(3) Charitable Organization.

 The Adams Class Veterans Association, Inc. formed in Jan 2004, after the Saginaw Valley Naval Ship Museum announced they were abandoning efforts to obtain the USS Charles F. Adams DDG-2 as a museum ship for Bay City, Michigan.

 Our goal is to save the USS Charles F. Adams DDG-2, the first Guided Missile Destroyer and the US Navy's first Guided Missile Ship, as a museum ship.
 We have representatives from almost all 23 "Adams Class DDG" ships and several from the German Adams Class DDG's who have joined our group.

 The ADAMS Class Veteran's Association, Inc. (ACVA, INC.), a 501(c)(3) non-profit organization, was formed with the mission and goal of saving an ADAMS class DDG ship.
 ACVA is focusing their efforts on preserving the USS CHARLES F. ADAMS (DDG-2), as she is the only ship left of the class.
 Several of the founding ACVA members are either "Plankowners" (original crew members) or served on one of the 23 US DDG's or German DDG's, between 1960 and the late 1990s.